 Your provider will rule out other possible causes of irregular bleeding.
 You will likely have a pelvic exam and Pap test.
 Other tests that may be done include:

 Your provider may recommend the following:

-If you want to get pregnant, you may be given medication to stimulate ovulation.
+If you want to get pregnant, you may be given medicine to stimulate ovulation.

-Hormone therapy usually relieves symptoms.
+Hormone therapy often relieves symptoms.
 Treatment may not be needed if you do not develop anemia due to blood loss.
 A treatment focused on the cause of the bleeding is often immediately effective.
 That is why it's important to understand the cause.